-[to be updated following the results of consultation]
+[to be updated in design version]

 Introduction to the Statements of Service Performance Chapter

 Taking the next steps (sub header if Gusto need, depending on design)

 Welcome to the chapter about Service Performance Reporting in Hutt City Council's 10 Year Plan.
 Here, we'll illustrate how we make decisions and work towards making our community better in areas like the local economy, the environment, and social and culture activities in Te Awa Kairangi ki Tai Lower Hutt.